paolo-rossi/delphi-jose-jwt/README.md

   LKey: TJWK;
   LToken: TJWT;
 begin
+  // Create the key from a text or TBytes
   LKey := TJWK.Create('my_very_long_and_safe_secret_key');

-  // Unpack and verify the token
+  // Unpack and verify the token!
   LToken := TJOSE.Verify(LKey, FCompactToken);

   if Assigned(LToken) then